 What is your motivation?
 Find it and make it your driving force.
 Remind yourself of your motivation every day — while waking up and whenever you seem distracted or lost.
 I have pinned a post-it on my desk that says, “Let us enjoy writing.
 That is what you chose it for”.
 Whenever I sulk and struggle with some article or drowsiness or boredom or the cruel editing monster, I gaze at the post-it.

-What if motivation is missing?
-What if you have a job but you aren’t motivated to do it?
+What if the motivation is missing?
+What if you have a job, but you aren’t motivated to do it?
 Now that is a problem you would have to solve.
-Read my article Why Starting Over is the Answer Sometimes and How to Do it.
-It might help.
+Read my article on starting over.
+I hope it helps.

 Find or create your motivation.
 It could be just money too — which is okay.
 Life is an opinion.